Important Information and Documents

 Important information and guidance documents to support you while on the SAT training programme.

+Clinical Course & Examinations Refund Scheme (CCERS): The HSE Clinical Course and Examination Refund Scheme covers the cost of examination fees and clinical courses such as ACLS (Advanced Cardiac Life Support).
+There is no limit to the number of applications that you can make to your employer for specific clinical courses or examinations, however the HSE will only fund the contribution once per applicant per clinical course or successful examination.
+You can claim for a re‐certification in a clinical course after the required period of time.
 To claim a refund you need to print the application forms attached to the HSE’s guidance document on the Clinical Course and Examination Refund Scheme.
-Forms must be submitted to the Medical Manpower unit in your hospital within three months of undertaking the course or exam.
+Forms must be submitted to the Medical Manpower unit in your hospital within six months of undertaking the course or exam.

 - Trainees can only swap with trainees in the same year of the training programme.

 - Notice of a potential swap at least six months in advance of the start date, so by 30th June for a January swap and by 31st December for a July swap.

 - Applications for a swap must be submitted to the Training Department using the new online application process on your e-Portfolio for Training.

 - It needs to be clear whether the swap is for 6 or 12 months and neither party can create a situation where a key component of the rotation is compromised e.g. missing a module necessary for Certificate of Satisfaction Completion of Specialist Training (CSCST) or experience in a smaller hospital (minimum six months) or to avoid the general rule that all trainees need to experience anaesthesia training in three geographical regions in a national six-year training scheme.
 A swap may not go ahead until the approval is given by the Training Committee.